dwavesystems/dwave-ocean-sdk/docs/leap_sapi/index.rst

 Ocean SDK Access
 ================

-you can authorize Ocean software to access your account in the Leap service and store your API token in your development environment; see the :ref:`ocean_leap_authorization` section for details.
+You can authorize Ocean software to access your account in the Leap service and store your API token in your development environment; see the :ref:`ocean_leap_authorization` section for details.